Hichigo/MSLiveLink-OC-Blender/README.md

 ## Upgrading

 1. Remove the addon in the settings and relaunch the OC Blender
-2. Download this repository as a zip
 3. Follow instructions to install the addon

 Otherwise, socket running in the thread will cause a problem

 ## Features
-> Please turn on the **Specular map** option when you download the assets or export them from the Bridge, otherwise, the specular value will be set to 0.5 by default
+> Please turn on the **Specular map** option when you download the assets and export them from the Bridge, otherwise, the specular value will be set to 0.5 by default

-> Surface materials will not be assigned to selected objects, instead, you can find it in the material slots in Node editor
+> Surface materials will **not** be assigned to selected objects, instead, you can find it in the material slots in Node editor

 Minimum textures to get a correct response